-Because the identification, evaluation and selection of qualified directors is a complex and subjective process that requires consideration of many intangible factors, and will be significantly influenced by the particular needs of our board of directors from time to time, our board of directors has not adopted a specific set of minimum qualifications, qualities or skills that are necessary for a nominee to possess, other than those that are necessary to meet U.S. legal and regulatory rules and the Nasdaq listing requirements and the provisions of our amended and restated certificate of incorporation, and amended and restated bylaws, Corporate Governance Guidelines, and charters of the committees of our board of directors.
+Because the identification, evaluation and selection of qualified directors is a complex and subjective process that requires consideration of many intangible factors, and will be significantly influenced by the particular needs of our board of directors from time to time, our board of directors has not adopted a specific set of minimum qualifications, qualities or skills that are necessary for a nominee to possess, other than those that are necessary to meet U.S. legal and regulatory rules and the Nasdaq listing requirements and the provisions of our restated certificate of incorporation, and amended and restated bylaws, Corporate Governance Guidelines, and charters of the committees of our board of directors.
 In addition, neither our board of directors nor our nominating and corporate governance committee has a formal policy with regard to the consideration of diversity in identifying nominees.
 When considering nominees, the nominating and corporate governance committee may take into consideration many factors including, among other things, a candidate's independence, integrity, diversity, skills, financial and other expertise, breadth of experience, knowledge about our business or industry and ability to devote adequate time and effort to responsibilities of our board of directors in the context of its existing composition.
 Through the nomination process, the nominating and corporate governance committee seeks to promote board membership that reflects a diversity of business experience, expertise, viewpoints, personal backgrounds and other characteristics that are expected to contribute to our board of directors' overall effectiveness.
 The brief biographical description of each director set forth in Proposal No. 1 below includes the primary individual experience, qualifications, attributes and skills of each of our directors that led to the conclusion that each director should serve as a member of our board of directors at this time.

-See below for the diversity matrix of our board of directors as of February 1, 2023.
-The diversity matrix for our board of directors as of March 31, 2022 is available in our proxy statement for the 2022 annual meeting of stockholders, filed with the SEC on May 5, 2022:
+See below for the diversity matrix of our board of directors as of February 1, 2024.
+The diversity matrix for our board of directors as of February 1, 2023 is available in our proxy statement for the 2023 annual meeting of stockholders, filed with the SEC on May 15, 2023:

 Total Number of Directors: 8 directors

 Female Male Non-Binary Did Not Disclosure Gender

-Gender Identity
+Gender Identity •

 Directors 3 5

-Demographic Background • • •
+Demographic Background

-African American or Black 1 - -
+African American or Black 1

-Alaskan Native or Native American -

 Asian 1

-Hispanic or Latinx

-Native Hawaiian or Pacific Islander

 White 2 4

-Two or More Races or Ethnicities

-LGBTQ+

-Did Not Disclose Demographic Background